davdunc/shields-serverless/README.md

 # shields-serverless
-Serverless Implimentation to generate shields using AWS API Gateway and Lambda.
+Serverless implementation to generate shields using Amazon API Gateway and AWS Lambda.